zvi-code/z-valkey-search/README.md

 ## Performance

-Valkey-Search achieves high performance by storing vectors in-memory and applying optimizations throughout the stack to efficiently use host resources, such as:
+Valkey-Search achieves high performance by storing vectors in-memory and applying optimizations throughout the stack to efficiently utilize the host resources, such as:

 - **Parallelism:**  Threading model that enables lock-free execution in the read path.
 - **CPU Cache Efficiency:** Designed to promote efficient use of CPU cache.